Different Methods of Historic Preservation

 #2 Pigment

 A semi-transparent stain is best.
-Anything solid will hide developing problems until itās too late.
-Major repair or log replacement becomes necessary, which is costly, both in time and money.
+Anything solid hides developing problems until it’s too late.
+Consequently, major repair or log replacement becomes necessary, which is costs time and money.

 #3 Proper Prep